Slideshow image

 The grass withers, the flower fades, but the word of our God stands forever.

 That’s a great question.
 I need to warn everyone… hold onto your hats.
-This answer could be lengthy.
+This will be lengthy.

-Our question was actually 3-in-1 this week: Why are there different wordings used across different versions of the Bible?
+Our question was actually 2-in-1 this week: Why are there different wordings used across different versions of the Bible?
 What is the purpose?
-Is one version more Biblical than the other?

 Primarily, the differences come down to a few things: